The name of the game was dodge ball.

 How could I not be stoked?

 Everyone has the desire to be chosen.
 We want to be remembered for being good at something.
-We enjoy being elevated and adored by their peers or deemed special by others.
+We enjoy being elevated and adored by our peers or deemed special by others.

 I wanted all of this and did all that I could to reach the invisible bar which would allow me to rise to the top like the cream of the crop which I so desired to be.